cedardevs/onestop/docs/developer/publishing-tags.md

 - have `-SNAPSHOT` suffix
 - have `LOCAL-` prefix
 ```
+"2.4"          [PURGED] (truncated semantic is no longer a convention we use)
+"2.4-RC1"      [PURGED] (truncated semantic is no longer a convention we use)
+"2"            [PURGED] (truncated semantic is no longer a convention we use)
+"2-RC1"        [PURGED] (truncated semantic is no longer a convention we use)
 "dangling-tag" [PURGED] (not semantic, not derived semantic, not prefixed w/"LOCAL-", and not suffixed w/"-SNAPSHOT")
 ```

 ## Local Automation
 When the user is running the `jib` Gradle task from their development machine, the rules for publishing change so that custom published images can be distinguished and preserved in the CI cleanup process.

 The rules to publish in a CI environment afford a certain amount of built-in safety to prevent overriding critical tagged releases.
-The only way for a local `jib` task run to overwrite a published release would require the following conditions to be met:
+The only way for a local `jib` task to overwrite a published release would require the following conditions to be met:
-- the Docker Hub credentials, `DOCKER_USER` and `DOCKER_PASSWORD` are correctly set in the environment.
 - the CI environment variable evaluates to a boolean true
 - the CIRCLE_BRANCH environment variable would need to be set and equal "master"
-- the CIRCLE_TAG would need to be populated and be a valid semantic version
+- the CIRCLE_TAG would need to be populated and be a valid semantic version, prefixed with "v"

-If the above conditions are not ALL met (except credentials), then we assume we are in a "local" environment and build docker images and publish accordingly:
+If the above conditions are _NOT_ all met, then we assume we are in a "local" environment and build docker images and publish accordingly:
 - `"LOCAL-${branch}-${whoAmI}"` (e.g. - "LOCAL-123-featureA-elliott")
   - the branch in this case is derived from a `git` command and *not* the CIRCLE_BRANCH env var
   - the `whoAmI` value is literally the output of the `whoami` command